ExCL-Docs/ExCL-Website/_pages/home.md

 All user documentation is available online [here](https://docs.excl.ornl.gov/).
 User content creation is encouraged.

-Contact us for more information about the system and if you are interested in becoming a user or sign up for our periodic newsletter here…
+[Contact us](mailto:excl-help@ornl.gov) for more information about the system and if you are interested in becoming a user or to sign up for our periodic newsletter.